KomalVerma-Github/customer-shopping-behavior-analysis/README.md

 ---

-# 🐍 Python & Pandas Analysis
+## 🐍 Python / Pandas Analysis

 Python and Pandas were used for:

-- Loading the dataset
-- Understanding the dataset structure
-- Checking data types
+- Data loading and inspection
+- Data cleaning
-- Identifying missing values
+- Handling missing values
-- Checking duplicate records
-- Performing basic statistical analysis
+- Exploratory data analysis
+- Customer segmentation
-- Cleaning and preparing the dataset for SQL analysis
+- Aggregation and statistical analysis

-The cleaned dataset was then imported into MySQL for further business analysis.
+- Identifying purchasing patterns

+The complete Python analysis is available in:

+**`customer_shopping_analysis.ipynb`**

 ---

-# 🗄️ SQL Analysis
+## 🗄️ SQL Analysis

-MySQL was used to perform business-oriented analysis on customer shopping behavior.
+SQL was used to answer business-related questions such as:

-The analysis covered topics such as:

-- Total number of purchases
+- What is the total number of customers?
-- Average purchase amount
+- What is the average purchase amount?
-- Total revenue
+- What is the total revenue?
-- Revenue by product category
+- Which product categories generate the highest revenue?
-- Highest-revenue products
+- Which products generate the highest revenue?
-- Revenue by season
-- Revenue by age group
-- Customer spending segmentation
-- Discount vs. non-discount revenue
+- How does revenue vary across customer groups?
-- Customer purchasing behavior
-- Subscription behavior
-- Purchase frequency
-- Ranking and comparative analysis

-### SQL concepts used

-- SELECT
-- WHERE
-- CASE
-- GROUP BY
-- HAVING
-- ORDER BY
-- Aggregate Functions
-- JOIN
-- Subqueries
-- CTEs
-- Window Functions
-- Conditional Logic
+- How do discounts affect revenue?
+- Which customer segments contribute the most revenue?

+The complete SQL queries are available in:

+**`customer_shopping_analysis.sql`**

 ---

-# 📊 Power BI Dashboard
+## 📈 Power BI Dashboard

-The Power BI dashboard provides an interactive overview of customer shopping behavior and business performance.
+The Power BI dashboard provides a visual summary of the customer shopping analysis.

-### Key KPIs
+### Key Dashboard Metrics

 - **Total Revenue:** $233K
-- **Total Purchases:** 3,900
+- **Total Purchases:** 4K
+- **Average Rating:** 3.75
 - **Average Purchase:** $59.76
-- **Average Rating:** 3.75

-### Dashboard Analysis
+### Dashboard Analysis Includes

-The dashboard includes:

 - Revenue by Product Category
 - Revenue by Season